State of Katanga: Aftermath

 The Congolese government took immediate steps to reintegrate Katanga with the rest of the country.
 Gendarmes were absorbed into the national military, and Joseph Ileo, former Prime Minister, was appointed Resident Minister of the new province.
 The UN provided assistance in reuniting divided economic and administrative divisions.
 On 29 January, the Secretary-General's office stated that most UN action in the former state would be limited to economics and that a substantially reduced force would be maintained to keep order.
 Denmark, Ghana, and the Philippines each pledged to dispatch more personnel.
 U Thant also called for a slow reduction of military presence, in case a second secession was attempted by fanatics or diehards.
 Although he defended the use of force taken by ONUC in ousting Tshombe, he also commented regarding the final campaign, "For a peace force, even a little fighting is too much, and only a few casualties are too many."

 In July 1964, Tshombe returned from exile to become Prime Minister of Congo at the head of a coalition government, succeeding Cyrille Adoula.
 He was dismissed from his position in October 1965.

 Politics

 Constitution

 The Constitution of Katanga was promulgated 5 August 1960.
 It consisted of 66 articles and set out the political structure of Katanga and the rights of its citizens.

 Executive

 The political system of Katanga was significantly different from that established in the Republic of the Congo where executive power was divided between the president as head of state and the prime minister as head of government.
-Instead Katanga had a purely presidential republic with the President of Katanga being both head of state and head of government.
+Instead Katanga had an assembly-independent system, with the President of Katanga being both head of state and head of government.
 The president headed the Cabinet of Ministers and was also the Commander in Chief of the Katangese military.
 The president had a four-year renewable term but was not elected by popular vote, but by a two-thirds majority of the deputies of the Katanga parliament – the National Assembly.